vasi/ew-presentations/midcamp-2016-upgrades/README.md

 * Fast, good for standalone functions
 * Use fixtures for testing
+* Great for your custom modules, or core contributions
 * D7: SimpleTest (DrupalUnitTestCase)
-* D8: PHPUnit
+* D8: PHPUnit (UnitTestCase)
-* Contrib module's unit tests won't help you much for updates
+* But when you update a contrib module, your unit tests won't care at all.
+They're not super useful for testing updates
-* Good for custom modules

 --end--

 ## Integration testing

+* Tests how your module integrates with other modules
+  * But only the modules that are necessary for your module to work, not the whole site
-* SimpleTest (DrupalWebTestCase)
+* D7: SimpleTest (DrupalWebTestCase)
+* D8: PHPUnit (KernelTestBase)
 * Powerful Drupal integration: Enable modules, create content, add users...
-* By default, tests your module in isolation
-  * Or tight coupling, hard to maintain
-* Much slower, needs to site-install for each test
+* Can be really slow (esp.
+D7), may need to setup the DB for each test
 * Can't test things like JavaScript, CSS

 --end--